pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/QueryCookbook.md

 This allows you to fetch all of the data in a single SQLite query and decode the data into a collection of `Row` values.
-There is an extra cost associated with decoding the JSON object, but that cost may be smaller than executing multiple SQLite requests and transforming the data into `Row` manually, not to mention how much more code it is to do it manually.
+There is an extra cost associated with decoding the JSON object, but that cost may be smaller than executing multiple SQLite requests and transforming the data into `Row` manually, not to mention the additional code you need to write and maintain to process the data.